Menu

 Mrs. Crew, Mrs. Hays and Mr. Goodall are extremely excited to be the teachers in Year 2 this year

-supported by Mrs. Wilkes, Mrs. Groves, Miss.
-Chambers.
+supported by Mrs. Wilkes, Miss.
+Chambers and Miss Wass.

 Reading